NanoSim/SOFT5/doc/manual/04_usecase1.md

 	sudo mongod --dbpath=/<path-to-data>/data --smallfiles

-The `--smallfiles` option allows for mongodb to run on a computer with limited resources, as each journal file is reduced freom 1GB to 128MB.
+The `--smallfiles` option allows for mongodb to run on a computer with limited resources, as each journal file is reduced from 1GB to 128MB.

 ### DFT data preparations
 In order to run this workflow, it is assumed that there already exists